Highway Department

 Ditch not flowing

 Road ditches are intended to carry water away from the road leaving a drier road surface and road base.
 This improves the safety and stability of the road.
 Through time, natural and man-made items accumulate and impede the flow of the ditch.
 Our work crews use heavy equipment to clear ditches that no longer function properly.
-The work area must be marked by the Ohio Utilities Protection Service (OUPS) prior to excavating.
-OUPS requires 48 hours' notice so ditching is not a project that can be done the same day as reported.
+The work area must be marked by Ohio811 aka Ohio Utilities Protection Service (OUPS) prior to excavating.
+Ohio811 requires 48 hours' notice so ditching is not a project that can be done the same day as reported.

 Drive pipe or ditch enclosure plugged